 And I know you know what I’m talking about when I say that.

-It’s the same thing that makes General Tso’s sauce and sweet and sour sauce so mouthwatering and drives those insatiable cravings.
+It’s the same thing that makes General Tso’s sauce (including these general tso shrimp) and sweet and sour sauce so mouthwatering and drives those insatiable cravings.

 Kung Pao sauce is no slacker in that regard.
 It’s got that exact same thing going on just with the extra kick of spice the other sauces don’t have.